x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/permanently-delete-a-mailbox-exchange-2013-help.md

 When you permanently delete active mailboxes and disconnected mailboxes, all mailbox contents are purged from the Exchange mailbox database, and the data loss is permanent.
 When you permanently delete an active mailbox, the associated Active Directory user account is also deleted.

 An alternative to permanently deleting a mailbox is to disconnect it.
-After you disconnect a mailbox, by default, it’s retained in the mailbox database for 30 days.
-This gives you the opportunity to reconnect or restore a mailbox before it’s purged from the database.
+After you disconnect a mailbox, by default, it's retained in the mailbox database for 30 days.
+This gives you the opportunity to reconnect or restore a mailbox before it's purged from the database.

 To learn more about disconnected mailboxes and perform other related management tasks, see the following topics: